superloopnetwork/superloop/README.md

 ```$ pip install superloop```

 This will install superloop along with all required dependencies to the directory ```/usr/local/lib/python2.7/dist-packages/superloop```.
-You will need to install yaml system wide via the following command ```$ sudo apt-get install python-yaml```.
+You will need to install yaml system wide via the following command ```$ sudo apt-get install python-yaml```

 IMPORTANT: To simplify the execution of superloop application, please do the following after installation.